 The Company considers its debt securities and Yankee certificate of deposits ("Yankee CDs") to be available-for-sale securities.
 Available-for-sale securities are classified as cash equivalents or short-term marketable securities.
-The Company's marketable securities are classified as current assets based on their availability for sale to meet current operating requirements.

 Marketable securities classified as available-for-sale are measured at fair value with temporary unrealized gains and losses reported in other comprehensive loss, and as a component of stockholders' equity (deficit) until their disposition or maturity.
 The Company reviews all available-for-sale securities at each period end to determine if they remain available-for-sale based on the Company's current intent and ability to sell the security if it is required to do so.
 Realized gains and losses from the sale of marketable securities, if any, are calculated using the specific-identification method.
 Premiums and discounts are amortized and accreted, respectively, using the effective interest method.
-Refer to Note 4, "Fair Value Measurements", for fair value disclosures for cash equivalents and short-term marketable securities.
+Refer to Note 4, "Fair Value Measurements," for fair value disclosures for cash equivalents and short-term marketable securities.

 Available-for-sale securities are subject to a periodic impairment review.
 The Company may recognize an impairment charge when a decline in the fair value of investments below the cost basis is determined to be other-than-temporary.
 In determining whether a decline in market value is other-than-temporary, various factors are considered, including the cause, duration of time and severity of the impairment, any adverse changes in the investees' financial condition and the Company's intent and ability to hold the security for a period of time sufficient to allow for an anticipated recovery in market value.
-Declines in fair value judged to be other-than-temporary are included in the Company's statements of operations and comprehensive loss.
-The Company did not record any other-than-temporary impairments related to marketable securities in the Company's consolidated statements of operations and comprehensive loss for the years ended December 31, 2022, 2021, or 2020.
+Declines in fair value judged to be other-than-temporary are included in the Company's Statements of Operations and Comprehensive Loss.
+The Company did not record any other-than-temporary impairments related to marketable securities in the Company's Statements of Operations and Comprehensive Loss for the years ended December 31, 2023 or 2022.